EagleW/ReviewRobot/dataset/README.md

 #### future_kg
 The `future_kg` contains future KGs constructed from future work for each venue.
 It is of the same structure as `idea_kg`.

+### Review-annotation
+The `Review-annotation` folder contains human annotations for review category and paper-review sentence pairs.
+The `review.txt` contains annotation for review category including 236 sentences for "SUMMARY", 33 sentences for "NOVELTY", 174 sentences for "SOUNDNESS_CORRECTNESS", 16 sentences for "MEANINGFUL_COMPARISON", and 14 sentences for "IMPACT".
+The `pair.txt`   contains 2,535 review-paper pairs.
+For each pair, the first slot is the review sentence; the second slot is the paper sentence, the third slot is the label where 0 indicates two sentences are not related and 1 indicates they are related.

 ## License
 Creative Commons — Attribution 4.0 International — CC BY 4.0